Penguor/PenguorCS/Readme.md

 # PenguorCS

-### This repository is no longer in use!
-Please head over to [Penguor/PenguorHS](https://github.com/Penguor/PenguorHS)

 This repository contains the source code of the PenguorCS compiler for the Penguor language.

 ## Overview

 Penguor is an in-development data-oriented language.
 Currently, it is in a very early stage and it does not have many features yet.
 The ultimate goal is to create a fast, feature-rich language optimized for games and other applications which need to handle lots of data.

-Work-in-progress documentation can be found [here](https://penguor.readthedocs.io/).
+Work-in-progress documentation can soon be found [here](https://penguor.readthedocs.io/).

 ## Roadmap